criesbeck/cs325-js/README.md

 Initially all tests will fail because you have not defined any functions.

-### Using
+## The Exercises

+The exercises are divided into modules.
+Each module introduces a topic in JavaScript.
+Topics accumulate.
+Solutions to exercises in later modules will often require topics from earlier modules.

+Solutions should be functionally clean.
+Unless specified by the exercise,
+* No input objects should be modified.
+* Results should be returned as values, not printed.

+Most exercises can be done with one short function, but feel free to define helper functions if they make the solution clearer.

+Start with the first exercise.

+* Click on _Show exercise_ to see what you need to define.
-Your goal is to write function definitions in the file **solutions.js** to pass all the tests.
+* Write a function definition in the file **solutions.js** that you think will work.
+* Save that file, and load (or reload) your local copy of **tests.html** in your browser.
+* Fix your code until it passes all the tests.

+Work your way down the list of exercises.

+### Example

-For example, the first test that fails is **sumOfSquares**.
+The first exercise is **sumOfSquares**.

-Clicking on _Show exercise_ next to **sumOfSquares** to see a description of what you need to do.
-For this example, you need to define a function **sumOfSquares** to take two numbers, square them, and return the sum.
-The description lists the tests cases your code needs to pass, e.g., <tt>sumOfSquares(3, 4)</tt> should return 5.
+Clicking on _Show exercise_ next to **sumOfSquares** shows a box that says you need to define the function **sumOfSquares** to take two numbers, square them, and return the sum.
+The description includes the tests cases your code needs to pass, e.g., <tt>sumOfSquares(3, 4)</tt> should return 25.

 Put the following code into your file **solutions.js**.
 This code is deliberately wrong, so that you can see what partial success looks like.